gyson/rand_nif/README.md

 It uses [`rustler`](https://github.com/hansihe/Rustler) for NIF integration.

+Note: this is mostly an **experiment** so far, you may not want to use it in production.

 ## Installation

 The package can be installed by adding `rand_nif` to your list of dependencies in `mix.exs`: